ad-ops/gh-actions-test/README.md

 # gh-actions-test
-playing around with github actions
+Playing around with github actions

+This has been changed...